lucianohgo/lucianohgo.com/content/posts/takeaways-the-effective-manager-part-one/en-US.md

 ## The Management Trinity; the four (🤔) critical behaviors

-"**Success at work is about what you do***–*you are your behaviors."
-Our behaviors will delimit what we do, and the book focuses on what those should be:
+"**Success at work is about what you do**–you are your behaviors."
+The book focuses on what those behaviors should be:

-1. Getting to Know Our People
+1. **Getting to Know Our People:** Understanding their strenghts and weakness.
+Understanding their motivation.
+What drives them and what they want for their future.
+Building trust.
+This is the very foundation that allows us to achieve results.
+This should be our primary focus as managers.
-2. Communicating about Performance
+2. **Communicating about Performance**: One of the main complaints that people have about their managers is that they are left to guess if they're doing well.
+Communicating objectively and clearly about performance is critical if we want retention and results.
+This is the second most importante behavior;
-3. Asking for more
+3. **Asking for more**: We need to be a driving force that pushes our directs forward.
+That makes them grow and do things they didn't think they could do.
-4. Pushing work down
+4. **Pushing work down**: Pushing work down is one way to allow the company to do more.
+It's a skill we need to learn and to teach.
+We need to be able to get new responsibilities as we learn and become better at what we do.
+To do so we need to push work down;

 If you're wondering why it's the Management Trinity and there are four critical behaviors, the authors do explain that: